-KMK KAUMAAKONGA FULL LENGTH ALBUM AVAILABLE ONLINE NOW
+NEW KAUMAAKONGA ALBUM ‘TAOBA’ AVAILABLE NOW

 KAUMAAKONGA (KMK) LONG BIO

 KMK breathe new life into their Traditional Avaiki chants while combining traditional rhythms and percussion with panpipes, guitar and unique vocal harmonies.
-They rework and perform the chants and stories of their Polynesian forefathers, many which were previously forbidden and at risk of disappearing completely due to the affects of colonisation and religion reaching the shores of these small islands.
+They rework and perform the chants and stories of their Polynesian forefathers, many which were previously forbidden and at risk of disappearing completely due to the effects of colonisation and religion reaching the shores of these small islands.

 KMK is the result of individual members efforts to take the listener on a sonic journey from the past and slingshot them to the future of modern/ traditional Polynesian Melanesian musical fusions.

-“Proud to have worked on this wonderful Kaumaakonga EP.
+“Proud to have worked on this wonderful Kaumaakonga album.
 It’s a musically and culturally vital collection of songs from a very driven and talented outfit ready to stamp their mark as one of the best and most unique bands in our region.
 These are great songs, every one of them.
 They come from a place where Melanesian and Polynesian meet.
-The vocals have an amazing quality to them.
+The vocals have an amazing quality to them.”

-~ David Bridie, Wantok Musik label
+~ David Bridie, Wantok Musik

 With the support of their Elders and community members from these remote islands, KMK are working hard as forerunners in Avaiki music, and their passionate live performances have audiences moving right throughout the pacific.